mrkkrj/pocket-lambda-lib/README.md

     find_if(vec_of_ptrs.begin(), vec_of_ptrs.end(), lambda(_$1->getValue() != 7))
     for_each(vec_of_ptrs.begin(), vec_of_ptrs.end(), lambda(delete _$1));

-What finally was implemented is:
+What finally got implemented is:

     find_if(vec.begin(), vec.end(), _$1 <= 2);
     for_each(vec.begin(), vec.end(), cout << _$1 << delay("\n"));